ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

   python examples/learning/train.py --dataset generated_dataset/array_256/train_dataset.csv --input_shape 4 256 256 --lr 1e-8 --ignored_inputs 1 2 6 7 --batch_size 1 --save_dir learning_results/s8_r256_gc_position_velocity
   python examples/learning/train.py --dataset generated_dataset/array_512/train_dataset.csv --input_shape 4 512 512 --lr 1e-8 --ignored_inputs 1 2 6 7 --batch_size 1 --save_dir learning_results/s8_r512_gc_position_velocity

-by default, the command list will be held in :code:`examples/command_list.txt`.
+By default, the command list will be held in :code:`examples/command_list.txt`.
 Each line should contain one full command (including the :code:`python` program call) to execute an experiment.
 The script will execute those experiments automatically and in parallel providing a number of maximum simultaneous :code:`--processes`.
 Obviously, this number of processes should be set as a function of the number of available threads/cores.

 A custom experiments file can be specified with the :code:`--command_list` parameter: